jgnewman/lightningDOM/README.md

 (Tests performed on Chrome 69, macOS 10.14, 2.7GHz Intel Core i5, 16 GB RAM)
 ```

+> If you would like see how LightningDOM performs with a more feature-rich framework wrapped around it, check out **Tsuki** in this repo.

 LightningDOM achieves its (theoretically) unmatched speed and efficiency by adhering to the following tenets.
 Some of these optimizations are micro and some are a little more macro:

 - Keeping the code base as small as possible